Booking Viazul bus tickets in Cuba can seem like a daunting task and I’d be lying if I said it won’t consume some of your precious vacation time.

 I am not saying you shouldn’t use them, they will certainly be faster than taking the bus and offer you the chance to stop off when you want for bathroom breaks, lunch and photo stops but just be warned that the line they sell isn’t entirely true.
 If getting from point A to point B for the best price is your main goal, take the bus.

 Want something other than Viazul?
 Great Tours offered in Cuba

-TourRadar offers some great adventure tours throughout Cuba.
-Another great company we use all of the time is Gadventures.
+A great company we use all the time is G Adventures.
 Below is a list of tours in Cuba you should check out.
 Take those tours your friends and family members will be jealous of.

-Gadventures – Cuba Libre 8 days, Havana to Havana.
+- G Adventures – Cuba Libre 8 days, Havana to Havana.
 Walking through the pincushion hills, wandering amongst orchids and lush mountain coffee plantations—see another side of the island on this week-long tour through the ‘Garden Province’ of Cuba.
-Tour a tobacco plantation, snorkel crystal-clear waters full of colourful coral and search for the pirates of lore along the Guanahacabibes Peninsula.
-Soak up local culture in a homestay for an immersive experience that travellers rarely get to know.
+Tour a tobacco plantation, snorkel crystal-clear waters full of colorful coral and search for the pirates of lore along the Guanahacabibes Peninsula.
+Soak up local culture in a homestay for an immersive experience that travelers rarely get to know.
 Let our experienced CEO lead you off the beaten path and discover the cultural treasures of Cuba.

 Check out all of Gadventures tours in Cuba today!

 - Survival Tips for Independent Travel in Cuba

 - Havana Tours by Classic Car – Intimate Exploration in Cuba